GalletFlorian/TATOO/README.rst

 +------------------------------------------------------+-----------------------------------------------------+

 | Gyro: when checked, *TATOO* will give the gyrochronological age of the star
-| Robust: when checked, *TATOO* will explore the vicinity of the properties of the requested system
+| Robust: when checked, *TATOO* will explore the vicinity of the properties of the requested system to check the robustness of the age estimation

 |